Ceoptera: Comparative anatomy

 Few vertebrae are preserved, but illustrate anatomy from various portions.
 A well-preserved vertebra from the front of the torso has an overall typical shape for a small pterosaur.
 The portion of the transverse processes (long projections on either side of the vertebra) that attaches to the capitular facets (an attachment point for the ribs) extend forward onto the side of the prezygapophyses (articulations points for the preceding vertebra).
 Additionally, this same portion of the process extends beyond the capitular facet to form a short flange.
-Both of these extensions of the transverse process are absent in most pterosaurs, but they are presented in the related Darwinopterus.
+Both of these extensions of the transverse process are absent in most pterosaurs, but they are present in the related Darwinopterus.
 A similar extension of the transverse process onto the prezygapophyses is seen on a vertebra preserved from the back of the torso.
 The known vertebra from the front of the tail is typical, with a long shape and simplistic anatomy.
 Developed processes pointing forward and backward from the attachment points for adjacent vertebrae indicate the presence of elongate filiform processes extending along the tail, typical of many long-tailed pterosaurs.

 The hindlimb of Ceoptera is, likewise, similar to its relatives.
 Most of the femur is similar to other pterosaurs; the upper portion has a well developed greater trochanter projecting upwards, unlike more primitive pterosaurs but similar to darwinopterans.
-The femoral neck is elongate and constrict, distinct from the typical short and stout neck seen in the femurs of other darwinopterans.
+The femoral neck is elongate and constricted, distinct from the typical short and stout neck seen in the femurs of other darwinopterans.
 The tibia and fibula are, contrastingly, similar to those of other darwinopterans in every respect.
 The one preserved foot claw is elongate, with a recurved shape.
-The flexor tubercle, a portion of the unside of the claw allowing it to be flexed, has a geometric (rather than round) shape and a flat bottom edge that gently slopes into the main portion of the claw.
+The flexor tubercle, a portion of the underside of the claw allowing it to be flexed, has a geometric (rather than round) shape and a flat bottom edge that gently slopes into the main portion of the claw.
 This anatomy is not unique to Ceoptera, but is distinctive of Darwinoptera and distinct from other pterosaurs.